Code of Conduct

 • communicate regularly with the school;

-• help their child be neat, appropriately dressed, and prepared for school;
+• help their child be prepared for school;

 • ensure that their child attends school regularly and on time;